 The Fast Track Master’s Degree Option

 You also have the option to accelerate your degree with our combined bachelor’s to master’s program by substituting two graduate courses from the M.S. in Criminology program for two upper division elective undergraduate courses.
 This means that you save time and money by having classes count for both your undergraduate and graduate degree.

 The criminology major requires a total of 45 credit hours in the major and additional coursework in core studies and general elective classes.
 Courses are offered online or in the classroom.

-CR 350 Introduction to Criminology (3 credit hours) This course analyzes social, political, and economic forces that shape the nature, extent, and definitions of crime.
-It includes corporate and government crime, and the relationship of racism, sexism, and drugs with crime, and imprisonment.
+CR 350 Introduction to Criminology (3 credit hours) Analyzes social, political and economic forces that shape the nature, extent, and definitions of crime.
+Includes corporate and government crime; the relationship of racism, sexism and drugs with crime; and imprisonment.

 CR 370 Criminal Deviance (3 credit hours) Study of criminal behavior from a psychosocial approach.
 Examines various criminological perspectives of criminal behavior as well as specific psychological, biological, and learning factors of those individuals disposed to commit crime.

 CR 413 Crime Analysis (3 credit hours) Provides an introduction to crime analysis including its components and history.
 Covers theory, data collection, crime mapping, crime disorder, problems in law enforcement, and career opportunities.

 CR 434 Victimology (3 credit hours) Provide insights into victims’ relationships with offenders, some of the forces that precipitate victimization, and the interactions victims have with the criminal justice system.
 Victimology offers the opportunity to achieve a much greater understanding of the interaction between criminals and their victims.